From the „One man show“ to the world marketleader in Full Size Cables

 The running cable had to be improved so that it had a durability of at least 1000 hours for 100 days in summertime.

 In 1969 the first ever water-ski championship at a cableway was organized by Bruno Rixen.
-Since then at all water-ski cableways regularly take place regional and national championships.
+Since then at all water-ski cableways regularly take place national and international championships.

 After the premises have been fulfilled that in 10 countries water ski cableway clubs are existing, the first official European Championship took place 1985 in Langenfeld, Germany.
 14.000 visitors where counted!